High-fidelity, quasi-deterministic entanglement generation using phase-matched spectral islands in a zero-added-loss multiplexing architecture: Lossy ZALM with phase-matched spectral islands

 Figure~\ref{BellFractionT} plots the Bell-state fraction, $\mathcal{B}$, for a lossy partial BSM versus the average number of signal-idler pairs per SPDC island per pump pulse, $G-1$, for (top to bottom) $\eta_T = 1,0.9, 0.8, \ldots, 0.5$.
 It shows the high premium placed on the having $\eta_T \sim 1$ to maintain a high Bell-state fraction at the partial-BSM's output.
 Indeed, whereas for lossless operation $G-1 = 0.5$ resulted in quasi-deterministic ($\Pr(\mathcal{H}_{\rm true}) > 0.25$) performance with unit Bell-state fidelity and unit Bell-state fraction, when $\eta_T = 0.9$ we need $G-1 = 0.0129$ to realize $\mathcal{B} = 0.99$.
 Although that Bell-state fraction is accompanied by a unit Bell-state fidelity, it takes a wildly unrealistic 1381 islands in order to reach $\Pr(\mathcal{H}_{\rm true}) > 0.25$ with same-island heralding when $G-1 = 0.0129$.

 The explosive growth of the number of islands needed to achieve $\mathcal{B} \ge 0.99$ and $\mathcal{F} = 1$ with same-island heralding that is incurred in going from $\eta_T = 1$ to $\eta_T = 0.9$ can be avoided by employing cross-island together with same-island heralding.
 We call such a heralding scheme same-plus-cross-island (SPCI) heralding.
 Same-island heralding requires detection of an $H$-polarized photon and a $V$-polarized photon from the same island.
 Thus same-island heralding offers only $N_I$ island-choice possibilities.
 Because, as shown in Eq.~(\ref{islands_state}), the states generated by each island are iid TMSV states, detecting an $H$-polarized photon from the $n$th island and a $V$-polarized photon from the $m$th island, with $m\neq n$, also provides a suitable herald.
-Now, with SPCI heralding, Alice and Bob need to be told which island had the $H$ detection and which had the $V$ detection, and their QRXs must implement polarization-dependent frequency conversion in their mode-conversion modules.
+Now, with SPCI heralding, Alice and Bob need to be told which island had the $H$ detection and which had the $V$ detection, and their QRXs must implement polarization-dependent frequency conversion in their mode-conversion modules, i.e., the $H$-polarized and $V$-polarized components of Alice and Bob's received photons have their respective center frequencies converted from the $n$th and $m$th islands' center frequencies to the center frequency needed for their quantum memories.

-With both same-island and cross-island heralds being employed the probability of an $n$th-island, $m$th-island herald---regardless of whether $m\neq n$ or $m=n$---is
+With both same-island and cross-island heralds being employed the probability of an $n$th-island, $m$th-island herald---regardless of whether $m\neq n$ or $m=n$---is~\cite{footnoteD}

 with half of them being false heralds.
-Continuing our assumption of allowing at most one herald per pump pulse, the per-pump-pulse probability of a true herald when both same-island and cross-island heralds are used is then
+Continuing our assumption of allowing at most one herald per pump pulse, the per-pump-pulse probability of a true herald when both same-island and cross-island heralds are used is then~\cite{footnote6}